dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 </div>
 <br>

-The Cuboid does at least 2.4x better everywhere but is **3.5x** better when running on low.
-This is the same setting where the box fan produces 27 dB (~500 times) more noise.
+The Cuboid does at least 2.4× better everywhere but is **3.5×** better when running on low.
+This is the same setting where the cuboid produces 27 dB (~500 times) less noise.

 ### When is airflow helpful?

 A box fan generates much more airflow than the cuboid while having marginally worse filtering performance.
 That's because lots of the air it pushes doesn't go through the filters.
 Is this is good thing?

 We might look at this question more generally.
 Suppose you have some air purifier.
-Would it be helpful to add a high-velocity fan in the same room?
+Is it be helpful to add a high-velocity fan in the same room?

 To answer that, we have to consider two questions: (1) how close the purifier is to the source of smoke and (2) how close you are to the source of smoke.

-* If the smoke is near the purifier but far from you, then you want to minimize extra airflow.
+* If the smoke is *near the purifier* but *far from you*, then you want to minimize extra airflow.
 That makes the purifier most effective, and keeps the particles away from you as long as possible.

-* If the smoke is near you but far from the purifier, you want lots of airflow.
+* If the smoke is *near you* but *far from the purifier*, you want lots of airflow.
 That reduces the concentration of smoke near you, and gets the purifier doing something as soon as possible.
 (This is the situation I accidentally created in these experiments.)

 In the other situations, it's really not clear.
 (Let me know if you have a convincing argument.)

-* If the smoke is near both you and the purifier, the benefit is airflow is unclear.
+* If the smoke is *near both you and the purifier*, the benefit is airflow is unclear.
 My instinct is that airflow is good because it reduces the peak concentration of particles you breathe.
 However, it also makes the air purifier less effective.
 Perhaps it doesn't really matter?

-* If the smoke is far from both you and the purifier, but *you're close to the purifier*, then reducing airflow means the purifier can create a kind of protective bubble around you.
-This feels good?
+* If the smoke is *far from both you and the purifier*, but *you're close to the purifier*, then reducing airflow means the purifier can create a kind of protective bubble around you.
+This seems good?

-* If the smoke is far from you but you're far from the purifier, I guess it doesn't matter?
+* If the smoke is *far from you* but you're *far from the purifier*, I guess it doesn't matter?
 Adding a fan makes the purifier start working faster, but also means you get exposed to the particles faster.
 In this case the airflow seems to just "push time forward" a bit.

 Long-story short, airflow is sometimes helpful and sometimes harmful.
 The best thing is to have a separate fan that you can turn on or off when the situation dictates.